 - Walking or cycling is the way to go.

-Flagler College Tickets Prices
+Flagler College Ticket Prices

 - Tickets may be purchased at Flagler's Legacy Gifts at 59 St. George Street, or at the lobby gift shop inside Flagler College.

 - Adults: $10; Children $1

 - Pricing for non-St. Johns County residents is $10 for adults; $8 for seniors, $ 8 for Active Military (with ID); $1 for kids ages 4 – 12 and children under 4 are free.